oracle/coherence-spring-sockshop-sample/doc/complete-application-deployment.md

 1. Cleanup the ingress for applications

-   To cleanup the ingress for your deployment, execute the following:
+   To clean up the ingress for your deployment, execute the following:

     ```bash
     export SOCKSHOP_DOMAIN=sockshop.mycompany.com